 It’s not easy to pick one single thing that’s the hardest part about becoming a new parent.
-(Yes, it is a miracle and all that jazz, but let’s be honest: It’s not all miraculous.
+Yes, it is a miracle and all that jazz, but let’s be honest: It’s not all miraculous.
 Just look inside any new parent’s diaper genie for a clue.
 But, if we had to, we say the hardest part is trying to de-mystify the question of how to get your baby to sleep without being held.

-If we had to, though, we’d pinpoint the moment when your baby falls asleep in your arms, then when you go to lay the baby down in their crib so you can finally take a shower—the little bundle of joy immediately wakes up screaming.
+We’ve all been there: the fleeting moment when your baby falls asleep in your arms (success!), but then when you go to lay the baby down in their crib so you can finally take a shower—the little bundle of joy immediately wakes up screaming.
 What is up with that?
 And does anyone know how to get a newborn to sleep at night?

 “Every time I put down my sleeping baby, she wakes up,” writes an anonymous parent on the health information site Ask Dr. Sears.
 “Help!”

 We turned to the experts over at the Baby Center community for help.
 One frustrated new parent asked the very same question.
 “My baby will sleep for up to five hours at a time,” the user wrote.
 “But only if I’m holding her.
-As soon as I lay her down she snaps wide-awake.
+As soon as I lay her down, she snaps wide-awake.
 Help!”

-The “best answer” suggests that “ultimately our time with our children is so limited and passes so fast, why not enjoy every minute of it?”
-Essentially, that means: Hold your baby all night long, every night.
+The ‘best answer’ provided on this forum suggests that, “ultimately our time with our children is so limited and passes so fast, why not enjoy every minute of it?”
+Essentially, that translates to: hold your baby all night long, every night.
 For someday, they’ll be grown and you’ll miss the days of no sleep or showers.

 Slowly get your baby ready for bed over the course of half an hour or so.
 Dim the lights, read a bedtime story, and set the mood for sleep.
-Get your baby in bed while they’re beginning to feel sleepy but before they actually fall asleep.
+Get your baby in bed while they’re beginning to feel sleepy, but before they actually fall asleep.